Prostate cancer ranks as the most prevalent cancer, excluding skin cancers, affecting men in the United States.

 All surgery carries the risk of complications such as; bleeding, infection, stroke, heart attack, blood clots, and adverse reactions to anesthesia.
-Most prostate surgery requires a short hospital stay to minimize the effects of possible complications.

 Typically, the surgery also removes lymph nodes in the surrounding area to check them for cancer metastasis.
 Each procedure has advantages and disadvantages:

 - A retropubic prostatectomy is the most commonly performed procedure of the three above.
 Its most powerful advantage in that it has the highest success with erectile nerve-sparing techniques.